Advertiser Disclosure

 You might have heard of Kopi Luwak, the gourmet coffee beans harvested from the scat of civets.
 Black Ivory coffee is the same concept but with a different animal — it comes from elephant dung.
 During the elephants’ long digestive process, enzymes break down the chemicals that cause bitterness in the beans, resulting in a smoother, less acidic cup of coffee.

-Time will tell if Black Ivory takes off or if investors need to “dump” their shares, but as of July 2018, you can buy Black Ivory coffee online.
-If this coffee is a bit out of your price range, but you crave a steaming cup of brew “number two,” you can buy Kopi Luwak for about $330 per pound.
+Time will tell if Black Ivory takes off or if investors need to “dump” their shares, but you can purchase Black Ivory coffee online.
+A single package retails for $150 on the Black Ivory Coffee Company website.

 Matsutake Mushrooms